Registering a child who has recently arrived in the country in primary education

 Last update

 Recently arrived pupils who do not have the necessary language skills, may temporarily be entitled to take a 'welcome class' (cours d'accueil).
-The objective of this class is to provide pupils with the necessary language skills so as to be able to follow the course programme in their regular classes, and to help them with their integration into the educational cycle that corresponds to their age.
+The objective of this class is to provide pupils with the necessary language skills so as to be able to follow the course programme in their regular classes, and to help them with their integration into the learning cycle that corresponds to their age.

 Who is concerned